ietf-wg-dnsop/draft-ietf-dnsop-must-not-gost/draft-hardaker-dnsop-must-not-ecc-gost.md

 treated as insecure.

 The ECC-GOST {{RFC5933}} algorithm MUST NOT be used when creating DNSKEY and RRSIG records.
-Validating resolvers MUST treat RRSIG records created from DNSKEY records using these algorithms as insecure.
-If no other RRSIG records of accepted cryptographic algorithms are available, the validating resolver MUST consider the associated resource records as Bogus.
+Validating resolvers MUST treat RRSIG records created from DNSKEY records using these algorithms as an unsupported algorithm.
+If no other RRSIG records of accepted cryptographic algorithms are available, the validating resolver MUST consider the associated resource records as Insecure.

 # Security Considerations